maxmilan/Adverts_desk/README.md

 ```

 ## Actions log
-You can find information about all actions in `.\log\notifications.log`
+You can find information about all actions in `./log/notifications.log`

+## Database configuration
+This application uses PostgresQl database.
+To configure database you should fill
+`./config/examples/database.yml` file with your **username** and **password**

+## Dropbox connnection
+We use Dropbox to store advert images.
+To use the application you should
+create new app on Dropbox.
+The type of app should be **app_folder**.
+When the app is created, you should fill the neccessary information about it in `./config/examples/dropbox_config.yml`